A Webinar Hosted by LibraryWorks

 It depends on the ceiling height.
 If you have a short ceiling height, like 8 or 9 feet, you can’t view much more than the width of your doorways.
 If you have higher ceilings, 10-20 feet tall, you’ll view about 23 feet from the threshold doorway into your space.
-If you have restrooms or meeting spaces within the sensor’s detection-range, we can “draw” custom count-lines on the sensor to count the usage of those spaces separately.
+If you have restrooms or meeting spaces within the detection-range, we can “draw” custom count-lines to count the usage of those spaces separately.
 We can also “stitch” multiple sensors together to get a wider field of view.

-Does the cost of the sensor include installation?
+Does the cost include installation?

 No, the installation cost is separate to use our installation services.
 We recommend a site-survey be performed before we quote your installation cost.
 If you have the capabilities to run the cable and mount the sensor, we can guide you through a self-install.